Sigma Filters

 Overview

-Sigma Filters resemble Sigma rules in their structure, but use the filter
+Sigma Filters resemble Sigma rules in their structure, but use the filter keyword in place of detection.

 title: Filter Out Domain Controllers